locationtech/udig-platform/docs/user/en/tasks/Submit Error Log.rst

 The error log in uDig can be submitted to the uDig development team in 3 easy clicks.

 #.
-Select :menuselection:`Help --> Submit Log...` from the menu bar to open the :doc:`Send Log dialog`
+Select :menuselection:`Help --> Submit Log...` from the menu bar to open the :doc:`/reference/Send Log dialog`
 #.
 Type in some notes describing the nature of the problem and the steps required to reproduce it.
 #.
 You may also include contact information.
 #.
 Press the **Proceed** button.